Jacobus de Voragine: The Golden Legend

-The Golden Legend, one of the most popular religious works of the Middle Ages, is a collection of the legendary lives of the greater saints of the medieval church.
+The Golden Legend, one of the most popular religious works of the Middle Ages, is a collection of the legendary lives of the greater saints of the medieval Catholic Church.
 The preface divides the ecclesiastical year into four periods corresponding to the various epochs of the world's history, a time of deviation, of renovation, of reconciliation and of pilgrimage.
 The book itself, however, falls into five sections: (a) from Advent to Christmas (cc.
 1–5); (b) from Christmas to Septuagesima (6–30); (c) from Septuagesima to Easter (31–53); (d) from Easter Day to the octave of Pentecost (54–76); (e) from the octave of Pentecost to Advent (77–180).
 The saints' lives are full of fanciful legend, and in not a few cases contain accounts of 13th century miracles wrought at special places, particularly with reference to the Dominicans.
 The penultimate chapter (181), "De Sancto Pelagio Papa", contains a universal history from the point of view of Lombardy, or Historia Lombardica (History of Lombardy"), from the middle of the 6th century.
 The last (182) is a somewhat allegorical disquisition on the dedication of churches, "De dedicatione ecclesiae".

 The Golden Legend was translated into Catalan in the 13th century and a first dated version was published in Barcelona in 1494.
 A French version was made by Jean Belet de Vigny in the 14th century.
 A Latin edition is assigned to about 1469; and a dated one was published at Lyon in 1473.
 Many other Latin editions were printed before the end of the century.
 A French translation by Master John Bataillier is dated 1476; Jean de Vigny's appeared at Paris, 1488; an Italian one by Nic.
-Manerbi (?Venice, 1475); a Czech one at Pilsen, 1475–1479, and at Prague, 1495; Caxton's English versions, 1483, 1487, and 1493; and a German one in 1489.
+Manerbi (?Venice, 1475); a Czech one at Plzeň, 1475–1479, and at Prague, 1495; Caxton's English versions, 1483, 1487, and 1493; and a German one in 1489.
 Overall, during the first five decades of printing in Europe, editions of the Legenda Aurea appeared at a rate of about two per year.